accesscode-2-1/unit-1/lessons/7_Android-Lifecycle.md

 * save the state of any vars you want to preserve into the outState Bundle
 * restore state from the bundle in the `onCreate()` method.

-Further exercise: Modify the code in MainActivity so that it saves the time into the Activity's bundle and restores it in `onCreate(Bundle savedInstanceState)` if savedInstanceState is not null
+Further exercise: Modify the code in MainActivity so that it saves the time into the Activity's bundle and restores it in `onCreate(Bundle savedInstanceState)` if savedInstanceState is not null.

 #### Assessment